DBHammer/Dike/readme.md

 # make sure that you can connect to the client and servers in root user
 # copy ssh key from client to servers
 ./cluster_initialize.sh PROPERTIES_FILE copySshKey
-# install chaosblade on servers
+# install chaosblade on servers for fault injection
 ./cluster_initialize.sh PROPERTIES_FILE installChaosblade
 # configure system parameters for client and servers
 ./cluster_initialize.sh PROPERTIES_FILE configureSystem